-Tesla To See $1.1B In 'Deferred Software Revenue' In 2021, Munster Estimates
+Tesla's Big Advantage Over Legacy Automakers?
+Software, Says Munster

 Comparing the numbers with legacy automakers, Munster took stock of General Motors Company’s (NYSE: GM) operating income in 2019, which stood at $5.4 billion, and Ford Motor Company’s (NYSE: F), which was $574 million.

-“Tesla’s deferred revenue next year can account for about 20% of GM’s operating income today and 200% of Ford’s,” the Loop Ventures analyst wrote.
+“Tesla’s deferred revenue next year can account for about 20% of GM’s operating income today and 200% of Ford’s,” the Loup Ventures analyst wrote.

 FSD, Driver Of Revenues: Munster is of the opinion that FSD is the driver of revenues for the Elon Musk-led automaker.
 The analyst assumes that both revenue and vehicle deliveries will grow by 40% annually.